 We are obviously there to support our students every step of their academic journey but I believe understanding and helping with the personal challenges of taking on a course are in many ways as important as the academic support.
 That is why we believe so passionately in our learning being student-centred and put so much effort into building a learning community for our students.
 We support and learn from each other.

-More details on our innovative learning model that supports the student are here.
+More details on our innovative learning model that supports the student are available at the link below.

 How do you think students benefit most?

 They become more aware of their critical importance to delivering a person centred service.
 They become more innovative in meeting the individual needs of people they support which leads to a better quality of life for the people they are working with.

 Meet Naoya Hyodo, Graduate

 Why did you choose to study with the College and what impact has your decision had?

 I wanted to improve myself both professionally and personally and because this course focuses solely on disability, I thought it was my best option.
 I was truly impressed by the support from the College.
 I never expected such flexible and person centred support from a conventional academic degree course.